puikinsh/Adminator-admin-dashboard/README.md

 - **Cross-env v10**: Upgraded to latest version with ESM support and TypeScript improvements
 - **Zero Build Warnings**: Fixed all import/export issues for cleaner builds
 - **Security Updates**: Comprehensive dependency updates addressing all known vulnerabilities

-### Technical Improvements
-- Moved @babel/runtime to production dependencies for proper runtime support
-- Updated TypeScript to v5.9.2 for enhanced type checking
-- Updated ESLint to v9.33.0 with latest rules and fixes
-- All FullCalendar components updated to v6.1.19
-- Webpack updated to v5.101.0 with performance improvements

 ## What's New in v2.7.1